 The practice phrases are a traditional parallel verse (or “couplet”) for the Lunar New Year or Tết in Vietnamese, which we celebrate in Plum Village every year.

 The couplet can be combined with our breathing.
-For example, we can contemplate “Harmony in our Home” as we breathe in, and contemplate “Joy in the World” as we breathe out.
+For example, we can contemplate “Awakening blooms in our hearts” as we breathe in, and contemplate “True peace flowers across the Earth” as we breathe out.
 These words are not a declaration, but a living aspiration we wish to nurture.

 In Plum Village practice centers all around the world, we print out these calligraphies (keeping the diamond form), paste them onto coloured card, and pin them up around the dining halls, meditation halls and living quarters in preparation to celebrate the Lunar New Year.
 We hang them (with the help of a little cotton thread) from early-blossoming Japonica and Plum branches that we bring in to brighten our rooms.

 Poetic couplets for New Year are an ancient tradition in the East, especially in Vietnam and China.
 Often on red paper, they are pasted on door-frames, lintels, and even farm tools to bring good luck for the year to come.
 Calligraphies by spiritual masters are especially popular.
 The traditional couplet written in Chinese characters is a masterful art – a kind of profound and concise “written form of counterpoint”.

 Thay has established a tradition, on the eve of the Lunar New Year, of offering the sangha a simple poetic couplet in calligraphy that can inspire and nurture our mindfulness practice.
 Thay’s innovation has been to offer the couplet in English, French and Vietnamese (rather than in Chinese characters).
 The Plum Village Community is very happy to continue this beautiful tradition.